Unemployment Insurance – After You Apply

 Look for Important Documents from the EDD

-You will receive these documents in the mail within two weeks of filing your claim:
+You will receive these documents in the mail within two weeks of submitting your unemployment application:

 - Notice of Unemployment Insurance Claim Filed (DE 1101CLMT) (PDF)

-An overview of the information you provided when you filed your claim.
+An overview of the information you provided when you submitted your application.
 Contact UI within 10 days of the Mail Date if any information is incorrect.
 Reporting incorrect information may result in a disqualification, overpayment, or overpayment penalties.

 - Notice of Unemployment Insurance Award (DE 429Z) (PDF)